MicrosoftDocs/PowerShell-Docs/dsc/secureMOF.md

 >EKUs.

 Any existing certificate on the _Target Node_ that meets these criteria can be used to secure DSC credentials.

+## Certificate creation

+1. Create it on the **Target Node** and export just the public key to the **Authoring Node**
+2. Create it on the **Authoring Node** and export the entire key pair to the **Target Node**

+Method 1 is recommended because the private key used to decrypt credentials in the mof stays on the Target Node at all times.

-## Creating the Certificate on the Target Node
+### Creating the Certificate on the Target Node

-The private key must be kept secret, because is used to decrypt the MOF on the **Authoring Node** The easiest way to do that is to create the private key certificate on the **Target Node**, and copy the **public key certificate** to the computer being used to author the DSC configuration into a MOF file.
+The private key must be kept secret, because is used to decrypt the MOF on the **Target Node** The easiest way to do that is to create the private key certificate on the **Target Node**, and copy the **public key certificate** to the computer being used to author the DSC configuration into a MOF file.
 The following example:
  1. creates a certificate on the **Target node**
  2. exports the public key certificate on the **Target node**.
  3. imports the public key certificate into the **my** certificate store on the **Authoring node**.

-### On the Target Node: create and export the certificate
+#### On the Target Node: create and export the certificate
 ```powershell
 # note: These steps need to be performed in an Administrator PowerShell session
 $cert = New-SelfSignedCertificate -Type DocumentEncryptionCertLegacyCsp -DnsName 'DscEncryptionCert'